antoniofractuous/automation-shell-scripting/README.md

 `ssh-keygen`

-We press "enter" to save it to our home directory and press "enter" again for no passphrase.
+We press "enter" to save the key pair to our home directory and press "enter" again for no passphrase.
 Then we change directories and list our files:

 `cd ~/.ssh`